-To meet our targets for reducing the amount of carbon dioxide released into the environment, we need an electricity network that can deal with electricity generated locally from technologies like solar panels and wind turbines.
-However, this means that many more people are closer to sites where electricity is generated.
-So, although public opinion strongly supports renewable energy, local projects are meeting more opposition.

-And if renewable projects are owned and run by commercial companies, any profits go out of the area, with local communities having little control or benefit.
-With people having no positive connection with local projects, and there being an increasing distrust of the energy market, there is a growing sense that people's 'backyards' are making significant profits for someone else.
+Meeting our carbon reduction targets needs an electricity grid capable of dealing with electricity generated locally from technologies like solar PV and wind turbines.
+However, this means that many more people are closer to electricity generating plant.
+So, while the opinion polls still offer strong support for renewable energy, local projects are meeting more opposition.
+If renewables projects are also owned and run by commercial companies, then profits leak out of the area with little local control or benefit.
+Without a positive connection with local projects and increasing distrust of the energy market, there is a growing sense that people's 'backyards' are making significant profits for someone else.

-Electricity generated centrally is also produced a long way away from most consumers, blurring the relationship between supply and demand for most people.
-Out of sight, out of mind.
-As a result, it is so much easier for us to ignore, or forget about, the impact our own energy use has.
+Centralised energy generation also happens a long way away from the majority of consumers, obscuring the relationship between supply and demand for most people.
+As a result, it's so much easier for us to lose sight of and so ignore the impact of our own energy use.